In 1971, programmer Roy Tomlinson invented the email address as we know it, with an @ sign in it.

 That means it’s older than paid search or SEO.
 It’s also older than paid or organic social, which started with Facebook in 2004; and it’s definitely older than the original growth marketing, “growth hacking,” a term coined in 2010.

 Yet email remains as relevant as ever.
 It’s the lifeblood of e-commerce and DTC — how else are you supposed to spread the word about discounts and product launches? — and it’s a primary channel for B2B marketing teams.

 Used by 87% of B2B teams, email is the second most popular distribution channel in B2B content marketing, according to Content Marketing Institute — just behind social media.

-You need email marketing tools to send messages to thousands at a time, automate sends, run A/B tests, develop drip campaigns, understand email deliverability and inbox placement, and much more.
+Email marketing has changed quite a bit since 1971, though.
+To use email at scale for business purposes, you need email marketing tools to send messages to thousands of addresses at a time, A/B test subject lines, automate drip campaigns, understand email deliverability and iOS 15’s impact, and much more.

 That’s not how marketers use the two terms in conversation, though.
 In marketing (and in this story):

 - Email marketing tools, a bigger category, includes ESPs and supplementary specialized tools and guides

 For a tool to be considered email marketing software, it has to include: